Fyri0n/whisperAI_container/GITHUB_SETUP.md

 # GitHub Setup Instructions

-Follow these steps to set up your WhisperAI Transcription Service on GitHub and prepare it for use with Portainer.
+Follow these steps to set up your WhisperAI Transcription Service on GitHub and prepare it for use with Portainer or other container orchestration tools.

 ## Step 1: Create a New GitHub Repository